By BCS Staff

 California is a hot spot in the culinary industry.
-There are over 1.6 million jobs in restaurants and food service in the state with another 172,000 expected by 2026.
-A formal education in the culinary arts can make a job applicant stand out and get noticed, landing a great job in an exciting field.
+There are over 1.6 million jobs in restaurants and food service in the state, with another 172,000 expected by 2026.
+Formal education in the culinary arts can make a job applicant stand out and get noticed, landing a great job in an exciting field.

 The Clovis Culinary Arts School at the Institute of Technology offers state-of-the- art culinary training to help students be successful in a variety of professional culinary roles.
 Students learn principles related to the preparation of pastry and baked goods, American cuisine, catering, Garde Manger, and international cuisine preparation.
 Students complete an externship experience in a professional kitchen to master their culinary skills.
 The Institute of Technology is accredited by the American Culinary Federation.